-To effectively extract the HSD from aerial imagery, hailstone size must of significantly larger than the effective ground resolu-30 tion of the sensor and the concentration of hailstones must be sufficiently low so that overlapping stones are minimised.
-Aerial 30 imagery surveys of hail coverage were conducted in the Mendoza Provence of Argentina after hailstorms on 25 and 26 November 2018 during the RELAMPAGO field campaign (Nesbitt, 2019).
-Only the 26 November event produced non-accumulating 30 hail of sufficiently large diameter (> 20 mm), and imagery from this event will be used throughout the paper.
+Aerial imagery surveys of hail coverage were conducted in the Mendoza Provence of Argentina after hailstorms on 25 and 26 November 2018 during the RELAMPAGO field campaign (Nesbitt, 2019).
+To effectively extract the HSD from aerial imagery, hailstone size must of significantly larger than the effective ground resolution of the sensor and the concentration of hailstones must be sufficiently low so that overlapping stones are minimised.
+These requirements were satisfied only for the 26 November event, and imagery from this event will be used throughout the paper.
 The hail swath observed from the 26 November event was produced by a marginally supercellular storm that developed in an environment of moderate instability and deep-layer shear.
 The storm initiated on the Andean Mountains and tracked approximately 120 km east-northeast towards the city of San Rafael before observations were made.
-A single hail pad $(300 \times 400 \times 30 \text{ mm polystyrene})$ foam block covered in aluminium foil) was also deployed 2 km southwest of the aerial survey site for the San Rafael hailstorm

-5 (34.6533° S 68.5030° W), providing a secondary measure of the HSD.
+A single hail pad $(300 \times 400 \times 30 \text{ mm} \text{ polystyrene}$ foam block covered in aluminium foil) was also deployed 2 km southwest of the aerial survey site for the San Rafael hailstorm, providing a secondary measure of the HSD.
 To estimate hail size from hail pad indentations, the major and minor axis length of individual dents was measured with digital calipers and transformed into hail major and minor axis size using a relationship developed by the Community Collaborative Rain, Hail, and Snow Network (N. Doesken, personal communication, April 17, 2019).